 “Behold, how good and pleasant it is when brothers dwell in unity” (Psalm 133).

 St. John XXIII anticipated it.
 Pope Paul VI advanced it.
 St. John Paul II obsessed about it.
 Pope Benedict XVI almost achieved it.
-Today, Pope Francis brings it closer.
+Today, Pope Francis is the closer.

 Reconciliation between the Catholic and Russian Orthodox Church (ROC) has been a papal dream for decades.

-Media coverage of today’s meeting between the Holy Father and Patriarch Kirill in Havana will emphasize how historical it is — and the event is breathtakingly historical as the first encounter, ever, of a pope and Russian patriarch.
+Media coverage of today’s meeting between the Holy Father and Patriarch Kirill in Havana will emphasize how historic it is — and the event is breathtakingly historic as the first encounter, ever, of a pope and Russian patriarch.